mapzy/docs/docs/sync-mode/sync-api.md

 After turning on Sync Mode, you can make an API call to our Sync API to synchronize your locations from an external source with Mapzy.

-**CAUTION: The synchronization process delets all existing locations and opening times in your Mapzy account.
-Locations and opening times that are not included in the request payload are deleted forever.**
+**CAUTION: The synchronization process deletes all existing locations and opening times from your Mapzy account.
+Locations and opening times that are not included in the request payload are permanently deleted.**

 ## Authentication with API key